 The security indicator is located on the instrument panel.
 The indicator blinks when the ignition switch is in "OFF" or "ACC" position.
-Therefore, NVIS (NATS) warns outsiders that the vehicle is equipped with the anti-theft system.
+Therefore, NVIS (NATS) warns outsiders that the vehicle is equipped with the system.

-- When NVIS (NATS) detects trouble, the security indicator lamp lights up while igntion switch is in "On" position.
-This lighting up indicates that the anti-theft is not functioning, so prompt service is required. - When servicing NVIS (NATS) (trouble diagnoses, system initialization and additional registration of other NVIS (NATS) ignition key IDs), CONSULT-II hardware and CONSULT-II NVIS (NATS) software is necessary.
-Regarding the procedures of NVIS (NATS) initialization and NVIS (NATS) ignition key ID registration, refer to CONSULT-II operation manual, IVIS/NVIS (NATS).
+When NVIS (NATS) detects a malfunction, the security indicator lamp will illuminate continuously while ignition switch is in "ON" position.

+This indicates that the system is not functioning, and prompt service is required.

+• When servicing NVIS (NATS) (trouble diagnoses, system initialization and additional registration of other NVIS (NATS) ignition key IDs), CONSULT-II hardware and CONSULT-II NVIS (NATS) software is necessary.
+When NVIS (NATS) initialization has been completed, the ID of the inserted ignition key is automatically NVIS (NATS) registered.
+Then, if necessary, additional registration of other NVIS (NATS) ignition key IDs can be carried out.
+Refer to CONSULT-II OPERATION MANUAL, NVIS (NATS) for the procedures of NVIS (NATS) initialization and NVIS (NATS) igniton key ID registration.